aws/res/.github/PULL_REQUEST_TEMPLATE.md

 ## How was this PR tested?

 _Please describe any testing performed._
+- Describe the automated and/or manual tests executed to validate the patch.
+- Describe the added/modified tests.

 ### Checklist